geometryzen/g20mono/README.md

 ### [g2o-reactive](https://geometryzen.github.io/g2o-mono/reactive)

-The reactive signals library.
+The shared reactive signals library.
 Required.
+You will only need to use this directly if you are creating your own shape extensions.

 ### [g2o-canvas](https://geometryzen.github.io/g2o-mono/canvas)